 \paragraph{PSZ2G313.33-17.11 (A1689, Fig.~\ref{fig:14})} This object has been widely studied in several lensing and X-ray analyses.
-In fact, its high mass and round shape allow for a good modelling of the gravitational lensing effects (e.g. \citealt{Limousin2007}) and represent an ideal case to measure the cluster hydrostatic mass \citep[e.g.][]{Tchernin2015}.
+In fact, its high mass and round shape allow for a good modelling of the gravitational lensing effects (e.g. \citealt{Limousin2007}) and represent an ideal case for measuring the cluster hydrostatic mass \citep[e.g.][]{Tchernin2015}.
 It has been shown that lensing and X-ray mass estimates are in agreement when considering a triaxial extension of the system (\citealt{Morandi2011}), which seems to be elongated along the line of sight \citep{Peng2009,Sereno2013, Kim2024, Chappuis2025}.
-The most likely scenario, is that the cluster is experiencing a merger along the line of sight, showing, also, three aligned groups of galaxies \citep{Girardi1997}.
+The most likely scenario is that the cluster is experiencing a merger along the line of sight, also showing three aligned groups of galaxies \citep{Girardi1997}.
 In the radio, \cite{Vacca2011} detected a radio halo at 1.2 GHz with the VLA, supporting the merger scenario.
-With MeerKAT, we detect larger radio emission, which fills the whole Northern extension of the thermal emission and shows a peak emission close to the X-ray one (Fig.~\ref{fig:14}).
-We also note that the overall extension of the radio halo towards the NE agrees well with the orientation found by \cite{Vacca2011} and points to the position of the optical substructures identified by \cite{Girardi1997}.
+With MeerKAT, we detect larger radio emission, which fills the whole northern extension of the thermal emission and shows a peak emission close to the X-ray one (Fig.~\ref{fig:14}).
+We also note that the overall extension of the radio halo towards the NE agrees well with the orientation found by \cite{Vacca2011} and points to the position of the optical sub-structures identified by \cite{Girardi1997}.
 The western diffuse spot is the residual emission from a tailed radio galaxy after the subtraction.

-\paragraph{PSZ2G346.61+35.06 (RXCJ1514.9-1523, Fig.~\ref{fig:16})} This is the third most dynamically disturbed CHEX-MATE cluster and displays a low X-ray luminosity (\citealt{Bohringer2004}).
-This object has been studied by \cite{Giacintucci2011}, who pointed out the presence of Mpc-scale radio emission, which is well cospatial with the thermal one.
-In our MeerKAT data, we detect an additional, elongated, diffuse source in the SW, which, given the size, shape, distance from the cluster centre and alignment with the X-ray elongation, we classify as a radio relic (Fig.~\ref{fig:16}).
-However, we cannot firmly claim its nature using the in-band spectral index map, which displays a patchy distribution of the source with no particular trend.
+\paragraph{PSZ2G346.61+35.06 (RXCJ1514.9-1523, Fig.~\ref{fig:16})} This is the third most dynamically disturbed CHEX-MATE cluster and it displays a low X-ray luminosity (\citealt{Bohringer2004}).
+This object has been studied by \cite{Giacintucci2011}, who pointed out the presence of Mpc-scale radio emission, which is fully co-spatial with the thermal one.
+In our MeerKAT data, we detected an additional, elongated, diffuse source in the SW, which, given the size, shape, distance from the cluster centre and its alignment with the X-ray elongation, we classified as a radio relic (Fig.~\ref{fig:16}).
+However, we cannot firmly claim its nature using the in-band spectral index map, which displays a patchy distribution of the source with no particular trend visible.